EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 The details are FFS.

-## Establishing Certificate Content ## {#establish-content}
+## Compiling Certificate Content ## {#establish-content}

 A CA have several means of compiling certificate content during issuance.
 The subject Distinguished Name (DN) information for the certificate may be based on the content of the request alone.

 Alternatively, complementary data can be added to the request by the CA from an external source trusted by the CA, or taken from records of pre-registered information on end-entities that is stored in the CA system and which can be uniquely matched to the data in the request.
 Due to the constrained device capabilities the amount of subject DN data in a request may be very limited.
 The method of adding complementary data for the certificate can be a choice of the CA, assuming the source of complementary data can be provided in a trustworthy way.

-With the option to add complementary data to a certificate request, the end-entity provided data can be minimized by submitting only the public key in the PKCS#10 content.
+With the option to add complementary data to a certificate request, the end-entity provided data can be diminished by e.g. submitting only the public key in the PKCS#10 content.
 The public key can be used to match the device to pre-registered data or for retrieval of subject data from other sources.

 # Establishment of OSCOAP Input Parameters # {#establish-input-parameters}